rtrussell/BBCSDL/README.md

 * -DPICO_BOARD=vgaboard if using the VGA demo board, or other board as appropriate.
 * -DSTDIO=USB for the basic console on USB or -DSTDIO=UART for the basic console on UART.
+  Use -DSTDIO=PICO for input via USB keyboard and output via VGA monitor.
 * -DLFS=Y to include storage on Pico flash or -DLFS=N to exclude it.
 * -DFAT=Y to include storage on SD card or -DFAT=N to exclude it.
 * Other cmake options if required.